SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 <ul>
   <li>if the task seems to be impossible: be creative and create a tool to solve it</li>
   <li>first things first: Set up the working station perfectly at the beginning, not in the end. (we had to learn it the hard way) </li>
+   <li>mount camera seperatly from the robot.
+If robot moves fast, the camera wiggles a bit</li>
   <li>wires are hard to control and there behaviour is nearly unpredictable</li>
   <li>wire´s behaviour change tremendously after changing the velocity of the robot</li>
   <li>clean up your working station before using the robot -> it will definitely reduce damages</li>